 15. Performance Monitoring and Troubleshooting

 DBAs continuously monitor database performance using various tools and metrics.
-They must identify issues such as slow queries, locking problems, and resource contention and take corrective actions to maintain optimal performance.
+They must identify slow queries, locking problems, and resource contention and take corrective actions to maintain optimal performance.

 16. Ability to Prioritize